What is JSX?

 If the name of a component doesn't begin with a capital letter, the JSX element used to instantiate it would get converted into a createElement()

-call where the first argument is not a reference to the component, but instead a string containing the name of the component.
+call where the first argument is NOT a reference to the component, but instead a string containing the name of the component.

 And this would simply lead to unexpected results.